usefulalgorithm/usefulalgorithm/README.md

 - _Mossbane Lantern_, by Sallow Moth
 - _Liminality / Dream State Return_, by Elder
 - _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
-- _2000: In Search Of The Endless Sky_, by Fleshwater

 </details>